serverlessworkflow/specification/specification/README.md

 Used to define event correlation rules.
 Only usable for 'consumed' event definitions.

-The 'contextAttributeName' parameters defines the name of the CloudEvent [extension context attribute](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes).
+The "contextAttributeName" parameters defines the name of the CloudEvent [extension context attribute](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes).
-The 'contextAttributeValue' parameters defines the value of the defined the CloudEvent [extension context attribute](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes).
+The "contextAttributeValue" parameters defines the value of the defined the CloudEvent [extension context attribute](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes).

 #### State Definition